 - Instant message - click the message/envelope icon in the bottom right-hand corner of this screen

-Askews have a long and successful tradition of helping navigate the legal minefield of property transactions.
+Askews Solicitors have a long and successful tradition of helping clients to navigate the legal minefield of property transactions.
+From residential property conveyancing to commercial property conveyancing.
 Whether you are a first-time-buyer or moving to pastures new, Askews have the experience to help you every step of the conveyancing-way.

 Having problems at work or losing your job can be extremely upsetting.
 We provide friendly and professional advice so that you can find out what your rights are.
 We can help you to take action to change your situation - or to receive fair compensation for what’s happened.